mtgenius/proxy/README.md

-# proxy
+# Proxy

-a print-friendly card display
+The Proxy project is a print-friendly card display to aid playtesting.